 Digital transformation has taken over companies across the globe.

 Businesses can either succeed or fail (and quickly, if they don’t innovate.)
 Digital transformation has allowed many industries to completely pivot, creating new business models and reaching new customers.
-Digital transformation has improved everything from customer communication and employee hires, to manufacturing and distribution.
+Digital transformation has improved everything from customer communication and employee hiring to manufacturing and distribution.

 Digitized companies can now do things faster and more efficiently than ever before.

 As a board member, your job is to see the big picture for your organization.
 With that in mind, it is crucial that every member of your board is apprised of the importance of digital transformation and is willing to oversee your company’s digital transformation.
-It is necessary that your board can foster innovative practices and promote adoptions of new technologies that your workforce can utilize fully.
+It is necessary that your board can foster innovative practices and promote taking up new technologies that your workforce can utilize fully.

 Here are 4 reasons why your board of directors should champion digital transformation: